PowerShellMafia/PowerSploit/README.md

 ### PowerSploit is a collection of Microsoft PowerShell modules that can be used to aid penetration testers during all phases of an assessment.
 PowerSploit is comprised of the following modules and scripts:

-### Note: All reverse engineering components of PowerSploit now reside in the [PowerShellArsenal](https://github.com/mattifestation/PowerShellArsenal).

 ## CodeExecution

 **Execute code on a target machine.**